Hugh Hewitt

-Hugh Hewitt (born February 22, 1956) is an American radio talk show host with the Salem Radio Network and an attorney, academic, and author.
-A conservative, he writes about law, society, politics, and media bias in the United States.
-Hewitt is a former official in the Reagan Administration, the former president and CEO of the Richard Nixon Foundation, a law professor at Chapman University School of Law, a columnist for The Washington Post and a regular political commentator on Fox News Channel.
+Hugh Hewitt (born February 22, 1956) is an American conservative political commentator, radio talk show host with the Salem Radio Network, attorney, academic, and author.
+He writes about law, society, politics, and media bias in the United States.
+Hewitt is a former official in the Reagan administration, the former president and CEO of the Richard Nixon Foundation, a law professor at Chapman University School of Law, a former columnist for The Washington Post, and a regular political commentator on Fox News.
+He is the 14th most-listened-to radio talk show host in the United States.

-Early life
+Early life and education

 Hewitt was born on February 22, 1956, in Warren, Ohio.
 He is the son of Marguerite (née Rohl) and William Robert Hewitt.
 He describes himself as "a descendant of both Ulster and the Republic through a green-orange marriage of immigrants from County Down and County Clare".

-He attended John F. Kennedy Catholic High School in Warren, Ohio.
+Hewitt attended John F. Kennedy Catholic High School in Warren, Ohio.
 He then graduated cum laude from Harvard University with a B.A. in government in 1978.
-After leaving Harvard, he worked as a ghostwriter for Richard Nixon in California and New York, before studying at the University of Michigan Law School, where he was inducted into the Order of the Coif.
-Hewitt received his J.D. degree in 1983, then moved to Washington D.C. to clerk for Judges Roger Robb and George MacKinnon on the U.S. Court of Appeals for the District of Columbia Circuit in 1983–84.
+After leaving Harvard, he worked for David Eisenhower and then as a ghostwriter for Richard Nixon in California and New York, working on Nixon’s books The Real War and Leaders.
+At Nixon's urging he attended the University of Michigan Law School, where he was inducted into the Order of the Coif.
+Hewitt received his J.D. degree in 1983, then moved to Washington, D.C., to clerk for Judges Roger Robb and George MacKinnon on the U.S. Court of Appeals for the District of Columbia Circuit in 1983–84.